lepture/shibuya/docs/stability.rst

 --------------

-Shibuya Theme may make minor design changes or add new features in each release. release.
+Shibuya Theme may make minor design changes or add new features in each release.
 But the layout is fixed, it is divided into three parts:

 - **header**: designed to be compatible with most company or product homepages
 - **body**: left sidebar for document links, main content and right sidebar